mongodb/docs/style-guide.rst

 - Spaces between nesting parentheticals (and elements) in javascript examples. (e.g. "``{ [ a, a, a ] }``" "``{[a,a,a]}``")

 - One word:

   - stanalone
   - workflow

 - Examples

   - Example urls and domain names should be example.com/example.net/example.com.

     The example domains are reserved in the DNS spec for this purpose and people will notice (and complain about it.)

   - We should have some default variable, field and value names so we can be consistent.

+- MongoDB Sphinx Domain Requirements

+  - command
+  - operator
+  - status
+  - (error code?)